acasadoquijada/movie-catalog/README.md

 ## Setup instructions

-In order to compile and install the application in a emulated or physical you need to do as follows:
+In order to compile and install the application in a emulated or physical device you need to do as follows:

 1 - Clone the this repository